Smart ways to get the most from this wonder product.

 You’ve probably heard the buzz around it, but what is Manuka honey used for?

-Manuka honey’s proven antibacterial properties can make it a natural skin soother and the active ingredient in face masks.1
+Manuka honey’s proven antibacterial properties mean it has excellent benefits, from being a natural skin soother, an active ingredient in face masks and even being able to help calm a sore throat.1

-The higher the MGO rating (all certified by independent labs, down-under), the higher the antibac punch.
+The higher the MGO rating (all certified by independent labs, down under), the higher the antibacterial properties.

-So what are some more of the best ways to make the most of this cult health product?
+So, what are some of the best ways to make the most of this cult health product?

 We’ll talk you through fourteen different uses of Manuka honey below.